unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Uses AI technology to recommend ICD-10 codes and provide clinical decision support
 * Offers telemedicine capabilities through the patient portal

+**Pricing:**

+* For Dermatology, Orthopedics, Ophthalmology, Plastic Surgery, and Gastroenterology they offer custom pricing.
+* Urgent Care and Primary Care: Starts at $249/provider/month

 ### 21) Nextech

 Nextech is a cloud-based patient management software that includes features such as electronic medical records, e-prescribing, appointment scheduling, and billing.
 It also includes a patient portal, which allows patients to securely access their medical records and communicate with their doctor.